sertit/eoreader/docs/sar.md

 ## Default resolution

 The default resolution of SAR products depends on their type.
-Complex data are **always** converted back to ground range to be used.
+Complex data are **always** converted back to ground range to be used, so the complex resolution is **never** used by EOReader.

-The product resolution is read in the metadata file if possible, so the following values are given as hints:
+The product resolution is read in the metadata file if possible, except for complex data.
+For them, Grand Range values from the constructor are used.

 ### Sentinel-1